jonathas/jonathas.github.io/_posts/2025-07-12-optimizing-file-upload-with-aws-s3-presigned-post.md

 ## Benefits of Presigned Uploads

-- 🚀 **Bypass Infrastructure**: No more file handling by NGINX, ALB, or API Gateway.
+- 🚀 **Bypass Infrastructure**: No more file handling by Nginx, ALB, or API Gateway.
 - 📉 **Reduce Server Load**: No memory or CPU usage from streaming file data.
 - ⏱️ **Improve Latency**: Fewer hops and no buffering.
 - 💡 **Avoid Limits**: Works around API Gateway’s 10MB payload cap.